 Power Plant-Single Line Diagram:

+The above Single Line Diagram consists of the following equipment.
 The Notation of the SLD components are as follows

 - GT- Generator Transformer

 Rating: 400KV/11.5/11.5KV, 80/40/40 MVA

 Rating: 16.5/11.5KV, 25/20 MVA